ExpediaGroup/styx/docs/developer-guide/plugins-scenarios.md

 and possibly running out of memory.
 Styx only accumulates up to `maxContentBytes` of content.
 `toFullRequest` fails when the content stream exceeds this amount, and  Styx emits a `ContentOverflowException`,

+### Transformations on Streaming HTTP response content

+Streaming HTTP body content can be transformed both synchronously and asynchronously.
+However there are some pitfalls you need to know:

+ - Reference counting.
+Styx exposes the content stream as an observable of reference counted Netty `ByteBuf` objects.
+Ensure the reference counts are correctly decremented when buffers are transformed.

+ - Continuity (or discontinuity) of Styx content observable.
+Each content tranformation with `map` or `flatMap` is a composition of some source observable.
+So is each content transformation linked to some source observable, an ultimate source being the Styx server core.
+  It is the consumer's responsibility to ensure this link never gets broken.
+That is, you are not allowed to just substitute the content observable with another one, unless it composes to the previous content source.

 ### Synchronously transforming streaming request content